GospelSounders/adventhymnals/content/02.christ-in-song/05.301-400/05.341-350/10.Beneath-the-Cross/docs.md

 ---
+title: |
-title: 350.
-Beneath the Cross
+    350. Beneath the Cross - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 350.
+Beneath the Cross.
+Beneath the cross of Jesus I fain would take my stand; The shadow of a mighty rock Within a weary land.
+A home within the wilderness,  A rest upon the way, From burning of the noontide heat, And burdens of the day.
+    keywords:  |
-    keywords: Christ in Song, Beneath the Cross, Beneath the cross of Jesus ,
+        Christ in Song, adventhymnals, advent hymnals, Beneath the Cross, Beneath the cross of Jesus .
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 350. BENEATH THE CROSS
+####  Christ in Song,

 ```txt
 1.